FarhanMS123/WebServer/README.md

 - [Middleware callback function examples](http://expressjs.com/en/4x/api.html#middleware-callback-function-examples)
 - [Writing middleware for use in Express apps](http://expressjs.com/en/guide/writing-middleware.html)

 This app is using `serve-static` and `serve-index` to handle file request and render folder listing.
 These would follow filepath from `req.filepath` in **File Handler** router and have implemented in library as `sendFile` and `sendDirectory`.
-Unfortunately, `sendDirectory` is disabled due wrong in showing directory's path in page.
+Unfortunately, `sendDirectory` is disabled due wrong in showing directory's path in rendered page.
 It has replaced with **serve-static** router which is next from File Handler router and not following `req.dirpath` propertise.
 Settings is available to control `serve-static` and `serve-index`.

 ```javascript
 app.set("index_opts", {});